-Hopefully this never happens to you, but if it ever does, you want to be covered.
-An LLC or Corporation will shield your personal assets from most lawsuits, and a good insurance will ensure that you don’t go bankrupt paying for that broken camera.
+Hopefully, this never happens to you, but if it ever does, you want to be covered.
+An LLC or Corporation will shield your personal assets from most lawsuits, and good insurance will ensure that you don’t go bankrupt paying for that broken camera.

 What does that mean?

 Automate your quotes, invoices and expenses either with accounting software like Quickbooks (Resource: Quickbooks files for film/video production), or with the help of a bookkeeper.